 In this evening event, Professor Mimi Abramovitz, co-leader of the National Voter Mobilization Campaign, makes a case for why it is essential for social workers to become involved in voter engagement.
 Given our position between the individual and society, social workers are uniquely positioned to register the people they serve and get out the vote.
 See Voting Is Social Work for useful resources.

-ISP offered a second webinar on Wednesday, November 13, 2019, entitled The U.S. Census: high stakes, current issues and ways social work can support a complete count.
-Presenters included Mary Hylton, Salisbury University; Tanya Rhodes Smith, UConn School of Social Work; invited guests included national experts, including a representative from the U.S. Census leadership team.
-Topics covered included an overview of the issues, the 2020 timeline, helpful resources for students and organizations, and ways the profession can Get Out the Count.
+ISP’s second webinar in November 2019 entitled The U.S. Census: high stakes, current issues and ways social work can support a complete count.
+Presenters included Mary Hylton, Tanya Rhodes Smith, and national experts including a representative from the U.S. Census leadership team.
+Topics included an overview of the issues, the 2020 timeline, helpful resources for students and organizations, and ways the profession can Get Out the Count.
+View the presentation.

 The Macro Curriculum Guide is here!
 ISP–together with its United for Macro partners–has been hard at work developing the Guide, which defines the 9 competencies through a macro lens, identifies relevant practice behaviors, and suggests a wide array of readings, media, exercises, assignments, and field activities.
 It promises to be an invaluable resource for faculty teaching policy and programs offering or developing macro specializations.
 Thanks to all of our policy colleagues who were part of this exciting effort!
 You can access an electronic copy of the Guide through CSWE; hard copies will be available in the near future.